vighneshiyer/vighneshiyer.com/content/personal/fun_things/recipes.md

   - Oil, onions fry, then cabbage and celery
   - Then add noodles and sauce
   - My take: probably replace the celery with the whites of green onions, add some tofu

+### Manchurian

+- This is an "Indo-Chinese" dish
+- Pan fry tofu / paneer coated with cornstarch and salt/pepper (and optionally ketchup and sugar and flour) until browned and set aside
+- In the same pan, fry ginger + garlic (grated), greens of green onions, doubanjiang
+- Add finely chopped red onions + bell peppers (1:2 onion to pepper ratio)
+- Add soy sauce, dash of rice vinegar, bit of sugar, tomato ketchup
+- Add garam masala and a bit of 5 spice
+- Add a cornstarch / potato starch slurry to thicken, adjust thickness with water
+- Adjust salt and pepper (use white pepper)
+- Add paneer back and coat
+- Garnish with green onions and serve with rice
+- Alternative: replace doubanjiang and soy sauce and replace with more ketchup and sweet chili garlic sauce

 ## Sandwiches